Flashing an xNode using a serial cable

 This applies to all Telos or Axia branded xNodes;

 - 2001-00357-000: xSwitch Zero-Configuration Ethernet Switch for Livewire

 - 2001-00301-000: Telos Alliance GPIO xNode

-A serial cable can be using for updating and programming a xNode by connecting to the internal serial port in the unit.
+A serial cable can be used for updating and programming an xNode by connecting to the internal serial port in the unit.